Red soil: Canada

+Prince Edward Island is famous for its iron-rich red soil.
+The eastern part of Prince County and the central part of Queens County display fertile 3 yr-rotated agricultural soils with potato, grain, and forage as main crops.
+Due to agricultural intensification, declines in soil organic matter have been registered from 1998 to 2015, stemming in lower soil fertility.

 China

 Red soil resources are estimated to cover 102 million hectare (1,020,000 square kilometers) of land in tropical and subtropical regions of China.
 The primary areas of distribution are Hainan, Guangdong, and Yunnan among other agricultural regions.

 Greece

 Red soils have a significant role in agriculture in Greece as well.
 They fall into two groups: residual soil forming in place from parent rock and soil forming in deep sedimentary deposits.
 The residual red soils in Greece tend to be less than a meter in depth and form on sloping hillsides.
 Like other red soils in the Mediterranean, they tend to form in limestone.
 The red soils that form in deep sediments are widespread in the lowlands of Greece, occurring on gently sloping terrain.
-Taxonomically, the Greek red soils belong to Rhodoxeralfs (red alfisol), Palexeralfs (well-aged alfisols), Xerochrepts (xeric inceptisol), and Orthents.
+Taxonomically, the Greek red soils belong to Rhodoxeralfs (red alfisol), Palexeralfs (well-aged alfisol), Xerochrepts (xeric inceptisol), and Orthents.

 India

+The spread of red soil (shown in red/dark color) on the soil map of India.

 Red soils denote the most extensive soil group of India, covering an area of about 350,000 km^{2} (10.6% of India's area) across the peninsula.
 India is rich with red soils in their southern, eastern, and northern regions.
 There, the soil appears yellow in its hydrated form.
-This soil, also known as the omnibus group, have been developed over Archaean granite, gneiss and other crystalline rocks, the sedimentaries of the Cuddapah and Vindhayan basins and mixed Dharwarian group of rocks.
-In the uplands of India, the red soils are thin, poor and gravelly, sandy, or stony and porous, light-colored soils on which food crops like bajra can be grown.
+These soils, also known ironically as the omnibus group due to its varied localized names and characteristics, have been developed over ancient crystalline and metamorphic rocks of the Pre-Cambrian shield, specifically granites, gneisses, and quartzites, typically evolving under conditions of low to moderate rainfall.
+Geographically, they dominate the vast eastern and southern tracts of the Deccan Plateau.
+Their distribution spans large tracts of Tamil Nadu, Karnataka, southern Maharashtra, Telangana, Andhra Pradesh, Chhattisgarh, Odisha, the Chota Nagpur plateau of Jharkhand, and the piedmont zones flanking the Western Ghats.
+In the uplands of India, the red soils are thin, poor and gravelly, sandy, or stony and porous, light-colored soils on which only highly tolerant food crops like bajra can be grown.
 In contrast, on the lower plains and valleys, they are rich, deep, dark-colored fertile loam which, under irrigation, can produce excellent crops like cotton, wheat, pulses, tobacco, jowar, linseed, millet, potatoes and fruits.